-Have you recently had a new furnace installed and are now experiencing an unusual smell?
-You're not alone, because many other homeowners also have this happen at first.
-Let’s review what’s creating this smell, and when you can expect it to disappear, as well as three other furnace smells you shouldn’t ignore.
+Have you recently had a new furnace put in and are now having an unusual smell?
+You’re not alone, because many other homeowners also experience this at first.
+Let’s review what’s leading to this smell, and when you can expect it to go away, as well as three other furnace smells you shouldn’t disregard.

 Why Your New Furnace Smells